nokia/RM/doc/ref_model/chapters/chapter08.rst

-  - the component clouds are autonomous in terms of, for example, execution autonomy; please note that in a centralised control plane scenario (please see the section "Centralised Control Plane" in the "`Edge Computing: Next Steps in Architecture, Design and Testing`__" whitepaper :cite:p:`openinfraedgearch`) the edge clouds do not have total autonomy and are subject to constraints (e.g., workload LCM)
+  - the component clouds are autonomous in terms of, for example, execution autonomy; please note that in a centralised control plane scenario (please see the section "Centralised Control Plane" in the "Edge Computing: Next Steps in Architecture, Design and Testing" whitepaper :cite:p:`openinfraedgearch`) the edge clouds do not have total autonomy and are subject to constraints (e.g., workload LCM)
   - execution autonomy is the ability of a component cloud to decide the order in which internal and external requests are performed